Illu/react-native-volume-indicator/README.md

 __WORK IN PROGRESS__

 Replaces the default iOS volume popup by a less-obtrusive indicator.
-Contains helpers to get access to your app's audio volume.
+Contains helpers to get access and subscribe to your app's audio volume.

 ## Installation